microsoft/Product-Recommendations/Sample/cs/README.md

  4. Set a model to be the default model, and request recommendations from the default model.

 ## Pre-Requirements
-The steps below are explained in more detail in the [Getting Started Guide](https://github.com/abhi1509/RecoPreview/blob/master/getting-started.md)
+The steps below are explained in more detail in the [Getting Started Guide](../../getting-started.md)

  1. Before you can run the application you need to deploy the Recommendations Template.
-Deployment instructions are at https://github.com/abhi1509/RecoPreview/blob/master/doc/deployment-instructions.md
+See [Deployment Instructions](../../doc/deployment-instructions.md) for more detail.

 2. You will get an API Key as part of the deployment process and the url of your solution.
 Set the apiKey and recommendationsUri variable based on those values.